insinfo/galileo/packages/gitbook/guides/testing.md

 ### More Matchers

-The complete set of `angel_test` Matchers can be found [here](https://www.dartdocs.org/documentation/angel_test/latest/angel_test/angel_test-library.html).
+The complete set of `galileo_test` Matchers can be found [here](https://www.dartdocs.org/documentation/galileo_test/latest/galileo_test/galileo_test-library.html).

 ## Next Up...

-1. Find out how to [handle errors](error-handling.md) in an Angel application.
+1. Find out how to [handle errors](error-handling.md) in an Galileo application.
-2. Learn how to use the handy [Angel CLI](https://github.com/angel-dart/cli).
+2. Learn how to use the handy [Galileo CLI](https://github.com/galileo-dart/cli).